Welcome

 Procedures for Retirement and Expulsion

-A partner may retire in accordance with the partnership agreement or, if none, by giving notice in a partnership at will (s.
+A partner may retire in accordance with the partnership agreement, or, if the partnership is at will, by giving notice to all other partners (s.
 26 PA 1890).
+Notice can be effective immediately or from a specified date.
 There is no statutory right to expel a partner; expulsion is only possible if expressly agreed (s.
-25 PA 1890).
+25 PA 1890) and must be exercised in good faith and in accordance with the express clause.

 Key Term: partnership at will

-A partnership with no fixed term, which can be dissolved by any partner giving notice.
+A partnership with no fixed term and no agreement as to duration, which can be dissolved by any partner giving notice (s.
+26).

 Key Term: expulsion